 So you want to take on the sit-stand lifestyle.

 And you’re comparing the top two height-adjustable solutions: standing desk converters and height-adjustable desks.
 How do you choose between the two?
-Converters seem to be an easy fix — most models look quick to install, and they sit right on top of your desk, so you don’t have to switch the entire thing out, for one.
+At first glance, standing desk converters seem to be an easy fix — most models look quick to install, and they sit right on top of your desk, so you don’t have to switch the entire thing out, for one.

 But there are 3 reasons you may want to reconsider.